 Polar Newsletter Part 5: Arctic Seabirds

 Many birds don’t live in the Polar biomes year round.
 They migrate there during the summer months to feed and nest.
-The birds in the Arctic vary from waterfowl, birds of prey, seabirds, shorebirds and song birds.
-As penguins are specific to the southern hemisphere, the northern hemisphere hosts the auks.
+Birds in the Arctic vary from waterfowl, birds of prey, seabirds, shorebirds and song birds.
+As penguins are specific to the southern hemisphere, the northern hemisphere hosts auks.
 Arctic auks and penguins have adapted to live year round in this polar ecosystem in a similar way.
-Here are some Arctic birds

 Here are some Arctic birds